Architecture for Third Party Authorization Server Integration

 Authorization Server Proxying for WSO2 API Manager

-There are 2 minute differences when it comes to WSO2 API Manager compared to the standard pattern for this:
+There are two minute differences when it comes to WSO2 API Manager compared to the standard pattern for this:

-- In WSO2 API Manager all the OAuth2 APIs are proxied via the API Gateway, so the OAuth2 clients will consume the proxy APIs on the API Gateway instead of the ones in WSO2 Key Manager directly.
+- In WSO2 API Manager all OAuth 2.0 APIs are proxied via the API Gateway, so the OAuth 2.0 clients will consume the proxy APIs on the API Gateway instead of the ones in WSO2 Key Manager directly.

-- To implement the proxying of OAuth2 authorization endpoint call, we will use the identity federation capability that comes with WSO2 Key Manager, as this flow already implements most parts required for this proxying call.
+- To implement the proxying of OAuth 2.0 authorization endpoint call, we will use the identity federation capability that comes with WSO2 Key Manager, as this flow already implements most parts required for this proxying call.
 This proxying capability will be implemented as a federated authenticator.
-Although we have an OIDC federated authenticator, the existing authenticator is tightly coupled to the authorization_code grant flow, and it executes the entire flow as an atomic step within the authenticator which prevents us from proxying the authorization call and token call independently.
+Although we have an OIDC federated authenticator, the existing authenticator is tightly coupled to the authorization code grant flow, and it executes the entire authorization flow as an atomic step within the authenticator which prevents us from proxying the authorization call and token call independently.
 Therefore we will implement a custom authenticator that will handle proxying only the authorization call and extend the grant handler to proxy the token call.
 This authenticator is something that could potentially be added to the WSO2 API Manager standard product.
 The custom authenticator could also handle all the possible response types such as “code id_token”, “id_token token”, “code token”, and “code id_token token”.
-One exception will be “code token” response type which needs to be proxied as “code id_token token” because, the identity federation feature is implemented expecting the authenticator will return an authenticated subject, and therefore we need to get back an id_token from the 3rd party AS.
+One exception will be the “code token” response type which needs to be proxied as “code id_token token” because the identity federation feature is implemented expecting the authenticator will return an authenticated subject, and therefore we need to get back an id_token from the third party AS.

-This article provides a high-level overview of two common solution architecture patterns that can be employed to solve the 3rd party authorization server integration problem.
+This article provides a high-level overview of two common solution architecture patterns that can be employed to solve the third party authorization server integration problem.
 WSO2 API Manager is an open source API management product, distributed under the Apache 2.0 license.
-Possessing a powerful API Security framework, WSO2 API Manager consists of multiple components that play the roles of an API Gateway, OAuth2 Authorization Server, API Storefront, API Publisher, API Traffic Manager, and API Analytics.
-While WSO2 API Manager comes with a built-in OAuth2 Authorization Server component, it can also integrate with multiple 3rd party OAuth2 authorization servers, using either of the two approaches described in this article.
+Possessing a powerful API Security framework, WSO2 API Manager consists of multiple components that play the roles of an API Gateway, OAuth 2.0 Authorization Server, API Storefront, API Publisher, API Traffic Manager, and API Analytics.
+While WSO2 API Manager comes with a built-in OAuth 2.0 Authorization Server component, it can also integrate with multiple third party OAuth 2.0 authorization servers, using either of the two approaches described in this article.